uzairathersaeed/ExpenseManagementSystem-LWC/README.md

 ## Expense Filter Options:

-The component includes a section with filter options to enable users to sort and search for specific expense entries based on criteria like date range, expense type, or status.
+The component includes a section with filter options to enable users to sort and search for specific expense entries based on criteria like expense type, or status.
-Users can customize the filters to refine the displayed list of expenses.

 ## Expense Entries: